 Who is going to carry out the inspections and who is going to pay for them or for any maintenance works that may be required?

-The Fire Safety Bill suggests that all fire door inspections should be carried out by a competent professional who obtains a recognised qualification (e.g. the FDIS Fire Door Inspectors Diploma) and has experience in carrying out fire door inspections.
+The Fire Safety Act requires that all fire door inspections should be carried out by a competent professional who obtains a recognised qualification (e.g. a Certified Fire Door Inspector through the FDIS) and has the relevant experience in carrying out fire door inspections.

 In some circumstances, it might be beneficial for leaseholders to team together and have all remedial works done as part of one job.
 This, however, will be highly affected by the type of works that need to be carried out (i.e. some doors might just need a tweak to the self-closers, whilst others might warrant a full replacement of the door set).

-Although the Fire Safety Bill has not been finalised yet, it is evident that it aims to bring the maintenance of flat entrance doors under homeowner’s or manager’s responsibility in order to minimise the risk of fire in multi-occupied residential properties.
-At HML, having years of experience in managing fire risk assessments, we can have your fire doors and flat entrance doors inspected by qualified professionals.
+At HML, having years of experience in managing fire risk assessments, we can have your fire doors and flat entrance doors inspected by qualified in-house professionals.
 If you have any questions regarding fire door inspections or any other fire safety issue, please get in touch with your Property Manager or a member of HML’s Health and Safety service provision.